MicrosoftDocs/power-automate-docs/articles/advanced-automation-related-data-analytics-with-fabric.md

 ---
 title: Advanced automation-related data analytics with the Dataverse - Fabric integration
-description: Learn how to configure Dataverse shortcuts in Microsoft Fabric to build advanced automation-related queries, reports and alerts at scale. ms.topic: conceptual ms.date: 11/06/2024 ms.author: appapaio
+description: Learn how to configure Dataverse shortcuts in Microsoft Fabric to build advanced automation-related queries, reports, and alerts at scale. ms.topic: conceptual ms.date: 11/06/2024 ms.author: appapaio